dougecomp/dougecomp/README.md

 I have also been studying Kubernetes concepts because I believe it is important to have a sense of tools that can increase the resilience, availability and observability of applications in production.

+I believe too that well-developed soft skills are the key to good teamwork in order to add value to organizations.

 Love to play electric and acoustic guitar and games.
 A beer with friends is always a good time =D

 <!--